funnel-io/funnel-rules-engine/README.md

 A combination of a condition and an action, both of which are callables such as functions or lambdas.
 The callables must have an arity of one.
 If the conditional returns true given a single object, the action will be called with the same object as its argument.

+When creating a rule, it can also be tagged with a list of tags (see `RulesEngine.reject` and `RulesEngine.select`).

 #### `Otherwise`

 Special case of Rule where the action always fires.
 Suitable as a catch-all last rule.